Skip to main content

 print(response.choices[0].message.content)

-model and models are mutually exclusive.
+model and gateway.models are mutually exclusive.
 Specify exactly one.
-Passing both raises InvalidRequestError.
+Passing both raises BadRequestError.

-Enable extended reasoning for complex tasks using the extensions parameter:
+Enable extended reasoning for complex tasks using the reasoning_effort parameter:

 response = client.chat.completions.create(